WHAT TO EXPECT

 sudo systemctl restart firewalld

-Note: In some rare cases, it might be helpful to disable the firewall, if swXtchBridge installation fails, for troubleshooting purposes.
+In some rare cases, it might be helpful to disable the firewall if the swXtchBridge installation fails, for troubleshooting purposes.

-By installing the containerized version of the swXtchBridge installer via Docker, users can forgo the traditional steps of downloading dependencies since they will be packaged together.
+Since swXtchBridge installs via Docker, users can forgo the traditional steps of downloading dependencies.
 Containers allow users to support any system that meets the basic system requirements.
 It will only work if the cloudSwXtch instance is up and running and the bridge host has network connectivity to the cloudSwXtch instance.

 Reminder